Dave Yost: 2026 Ohio gubernatorial campaign

 On January 23, 2025, Yost announced that he would run for governor of Ohio in the 2026 election, seeking to succeed term-limited governor Mike DeWine.
 In May 2025, after the Ohio Republican Party endorsed Vivek Ramaswamy, Yost withdrew from the race.

 Personal life

 Yost and his wife Darlene live in Franklin County, Ohio.
-They have three children and four grandchildren.
+They have three children and six grandchildren.